-Students will submit an application for admission into the program.
+Students will submit an application for admission into the college.
 The student may be required to participate in an admissions interview.
 After acceptance to the College, students may apply for the Nursing program.
 The Nursing Admissions Committee will determine whether or not the student qualifies for the program.
 The criterion for admission into the program includes, but is not limited to, the following:

 - Spiritual commitment

-- · Ethical and social standing
+- High ethical and social standing

 - Academic eligibility

 - GPA must be 3.0 or higher; each course must be passed with a minimum of a C (76%); only two courses may be repeated more than once

 - Test scores (a 65% or higher is required on the Kaplan Admission Assessment Examination; a TOEFL iBT score of 80 or higher is required for all international students)

 - CPR certification

 - Quality & content of cover letter

 - Prior education completed (in required and recommended courses)

-- Required Immunizations (MMR, Td, Hepatitis B, Varicella, Influenza and TB skin test or TB Gold Blood test)
+- Required Immunizations (MMR, Td, Hepatitis B, Varicella, Influenza (or wear a mask), and 2-step TB skin test or TB Gold Blood test)

 - Health Insurance

 - Emotional balance

-- · Dedication to health evangelism and service

-- Compassion for people

-- Dedication to a healthy lifestyle, including NEWSTART principles
+- Dedication to health evangelism and service - Compassion for people - Dedication to a healthy lifestyle, including NEWSTART principles